Daly Cherry-Evans: 2012

 In March 2012, Cherry-Evans management formally requested a release for the 2013 NRL season, believing he was being underpaid on a modest $85,000 contract.
 Just over a week later, Cherry-Evans re-signed on a significantly upgraded contract, worth a reported $500,000 with Manly until the end of the 2015 season.

-Cherry-Evans played in all 27 Manly Warringah Sea Eagles matches and scored 7 tries, kicked 3 goals and kicked 1 field goal during the 2012 NRL season.
+Cherry-Evans played in all 27 Manly Warringah Sea Eagles matches and scored seven tries, kicked three goals and kicked one field goal during the 2012 NRL season.

 2013

 Since he made his debut for Manly in Round 1 of the 2011 NRL season, Cherry-Evans had not missed a single game of the NRL.
-Due to his selection for Qld in Game III of the 2013 Origin series, DCE missed his first game for the Sea Eagles, missing their Round 18 clash with North Queensland in Townsville.
+Due to his selection for Queensland in Game III of the 2013 Origin series, Cherry-Evans missed his first game for the Sea Eagles, missing their Round 18 clash with North Queensland in Townsville.

 In October 2013, Cherry-Evans won the Clive Churchill Medal as Man of the Match in the 2013 NRL Grand Final v Sydney Roosters in a 26-18 defeat.
 Cherry-Evans is the third player since the award's inception in 1986 to win the Medal from a losing Grand Final side and one of four who have achieved the honour, joining Canberra's Bradley Clyde (1991), St George's Brad Mackay (1993) and Canberra's Jack Wighton (2019).

 Cherry-Evans played in 27 matches, scored 11 tries and kicked 2 field goals for the Sea Eagles in the 2013 NRL season.